DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes_cookbook_nvs.md

 Message to output when train arrives <nvsinput nvs=22 length=20 /> )???";
 ```
+Note the file is .h because that is required by the build process, and is essentially a singl C++ string definition using the extended R format so the header and trailing ```)???";``` are important.

+If you are using PlatformIo as your editor, you can click the language type in the bottom toolbar and select HTML, this makes the html easier to read and check.

 Of course this embedded html can contain all kinds of display and logic but the ```<nvsinput``` tags will automatically fill with the current NVS values and automate the Save button handling.
+They will also provide a reboot warning if they were used by exrail at startup time.

 To make this dialog available to the browser interface, use the following defining command in EXRAIL